-Grades: 9, 10, 11, 12 Full Year 1 Credit Prerequisite: Audition May be repeated for credit This class is for advanced players of violin, viola, cello or double bass.
-This is learning and performing ensemble that is intended to meet the needs of stude ents who are capable of approaching n nusic of an advanced professional caliber.
-Featured manfanna and mantipination in fast a continuing function of this mount.
-Obtaining performances, participation in festivals and community activities will be a continuing function of this group.
+Grades: 9, 10, 11, 12 Prerequisite: Audition Full Year

+This class is for advanced players of violin, viola, cello or double bass.
+This is learning and performing ensemble that is intended to meet the needs of students who are capable of approaching music of an advanced professional caliber.
+Featured performances, participation in festivals and community activities will be a continuing function of this group.
 Obtaining high quality private music instruction is strongly recommended.
 Participation in extensive sectional rehearsals outside of class time is an expectation.

-ORC130 Full Orchestra ACP and Perry High only Grades: 9, 10, 11, 12 Semester 1/2 Credit Prerequisite: Instructor Approval; Audition may be required.
-Concurrent May be repeated for credit enrollment in String Orchestra (Chamber, Symphonic, or Concert) or Band (Symphonic or Concert) is highly rec ommended
+ORC130 Full Orchestra ACP and Perry only

+Prerequisite: Instructor Approval; Audition may be required.
+Concurrent enrollment in

+String Orchestra (Chamber, Symphonic, or Concert) or Band (Symphonic or

+Concert) is highly recommended